About us

 Once a year, the Academy Council awards the Eckersberg Medal to architects and visual artists who have "made an effort of high artistic quality" in their field.
 The medals are presented by HM Queen Margrethe II at a ceremony at Charlottenborg Palace.
 The Academy awarded Stig Mikkelsen the Eckersberg Medal in 2022 with a laudatory motivation - some of it follows here:

-"The works of architect Stig Mikkelsen are rooted in a Danish design tradition that springs from simplicity and simultaneously responds to the great shortage of our time: humble responsiveness to context.
-We see this when Mikkelsen, with the necessary courage and sensitivity, has been behind the gradual transformations of the National Bank of Denmark, including a new glass staircase that, with Arne Jacobsen-like gracefulness, unites the daylight between two levels of the building.
-We see this in the expansion and transformation of the Ladies' Hall at the Department of Nutrition, Exercise and Sports at the University of Copenhagen, where a new floor is added on top of the neoclassical building from 1923, allowing past and present to feed off each other."
+“The works of architect Stig Mikkelsen are rooted in a Danish design tradition that stems from simplicity and contemporary responses to the great scarcity of our time: humble sensitivity to context.
+We see this when Mikkelsen, with necessary courage and empathetic sensitivity, has been behind gradual transformations of the National Bank, including a new glass staircase that, with Arne Jacobsen-like grace, unites the daylight between two floors of the building.
+We see it in the expansion and transformation of the Damesalen at the Department of Nutrition, Exercise and Sports at the University of Copenhagen, where a new floor has been added on top of the neoclassical building from 1923, allowing the past and present to nourish each other.
+We see this unfolded through the Laboratory and Logistics Building at Martin Nyrop's Bispebjerg Hospital, where the building's beautifully simplified and precise geometry unfolds with respect for the existing architecture.
+We see this in Odense, where Stig Mikkelsen reuses a landscape-buried facility in the Thorvald Ellegaard Arena.
+The new wooden track is covered by a membrane stretched over a minimalist structure.
+An outer softness envelops a rare inner lightness, where the structures and the track surface are experienced as one.
+The space is bathed in daylight.
+For this work, Stig Mikkelsen is awarded the Eckersberg Medal.